aksharp/scala-seed.g8/src/main/g8/README.md

 dev test ap1 prod
 ```

-## 15. In source code, check out Unit Tests and Property based testing with an example in tests
+## 15. In source code udpate api dependency to latest version, check out Unit Tests and Property based testing with an example in tests

 -----------